 If you think about a roof in terms of its primary function to keep water out of a building, a flat roof does a pretty poor job: they are not good at shedding moisture and have been known to collapse when too much snow accumulates on top of them.
 Global roof leak specialists ILD report leaks in more than two-thirds of the flat roofs they inspect.

 We build flat roofs because, despite poor water protection, they are easier to build, structurally simpler, and cheaper to build and maintain than gabled roofs, particularly for large buildings.
 They also can serve as space for other things, such as the intake and exhaust of your heating and cooling (HVAC) systems.

-There are a few different common materials we use to keep water out of our flat roofs as preventative measures:
+There are a few different common flat roofing materials we use to keep water out of our flat roofs as preventative measures:

 So why do flat roofs leak so much water?
 As flat roofs age, the material they are made from slowly degrades before it eventually fails and begins to leak.

 - gaps between roof sheets (a feature of bitumen roofs)

 - places where the roof meets an opening: for drains, exhaust or HVAC systems, or skylights

 What can the IoT do for flat roofs?

 Flat roofs tend to fail in similar ways.
 This gives you an excellent opportunity to use IoT-based preventive maintenance, stopping a leak by monitoring the roof's state rather than waiting until water gets into the building.